dropbox/stone/doc/lang_ref.rst

 Union
 =====

-A union in Babel is a
+A union in Stone is a
 `tagged union <http://en.wikipedia.org/wiki/Tagged_union>`_.
 Think of it as a type that can store one of several different possibilities at a time.
 Each possibility has an identifier that is called a "tag".
 In our example, the union